Devil's Bridge Sedona.

 Or you can take the free Sedona Shuttle to either of those last two trailheads.

-There is overflow parking along Boynton Pass Road if the Dry Creek Vista Trailhead parking area is full.
+There is overflow parking along Boynton Pass Road near the Mescal Trailhead if both trailhead parking areas are full.

 I highly recommend taking either the Mescal Trail or the Chuckwagon Trail rather than hiking along Dry Creek Road which is meant for high clearance, 4×4 vehicles.